 CD4+ T cells can influence cancer pathogenesis in various ways, either directly through cytolytic mechanisms or indirectly by modulating the tumor immune microenvironment.
 Subclustering of CD4+ T cells revealed 9 distinct clusters (Figure 4A), with a similar pattern – as seen in CD8 T cells – of tissue distribution with predominantly peripheral blood CD4+ T cells on the right leading to tissue-infiltrating CD4+ T cells on the left (Figure 4B).
 The CD4_8 was composed solely of peripheral blood cells from the healthy donor and was eliminated from the remaining analysis.
 Like the CD8+ T cells, we next examined the canonical and differential T cell markers along the UMAP (Figure 4C).
 The first pattern that emerged was a naïve CCR7+ SELL+ TCF7+ being seen in CD4_1 and CD4_3 (Figure 4C).
 Within the tumor-infiltrating CD4_4 cluster, we observed increased expression of the Th1 driver TBX21 (T-bet), activation marker LAG3 and NR4A2 and cytokine expression (Figure 4C).
 Both CD4_5 and CD4_7 had expression of regulatory T (Tregs) cell markers (Figure 4C), with higher levels of FOXP3, IL2RA (CD25), CTLA4 and TNFRSF18 (GITR) in the tumor-predominant CD4_5 (Figure 4C).

 Constructing the cell trajectory curves based on the CD4+ subclustering, we observed two root points of the CCR7+ SELL+ TCF7+ Clusters CD4_1 and CD4_3 leading to a common CD4_4 termination (Figure 4D).
 Unlike the other CD4+ T cells, the curve generated for Tregs was divergent, starting at CD4_5 through CD4_7 and into CD4_4 (Figure 4D).
 This likely represents a distinct expression pattern for Tregs (shared by CD4_5 and CD4_7) compared to other tumor-infiltrating CD4+ T cells.
 In addition, compared to the CD8+ subclustering, modest clonal expansion was seen in CD4_4 and CD4_5 and was not a clear pattern for cell trajectory (Figure 4E).
 With the common termination point for the curves at Cluster CD4_4, we next wanted to examine if there are common markers for CD4+ T cell infiltration in ccRCC by comparing tumor-infiltering to peripheral-blood CD4+ T cells.
 Within the tumor-infiltrating CD4+ T cell, 203 genes adjusted p-value < 0.05, log-fold change ≥ 0.5 and ∆ cell percent > 10% (Supplemental Table 5).
 Upregulated within the tumor-infiltrating CD4+ T cells were heat shock proteins (HSPA1A and HSPA1B), Jun and FOS constituents (FOS, JUN, JUNB), MHC-II molecules (HLA-DRB), and secreted molecules (CCL5, GZMA, GZMK) (Figure 4F).
 Several of the upregulated genes are shared across all the tumor-predominant CD4 Clusters (Figure 4F); however, each cluster also had unique expression markers.
 Both CD4_2 and CD4_4 had increased levels of IFNG (Figure 4F), but CD4_2 was enriched for heat shock proteins, while CD4_4 had cytotoxic component and there was expression of CD8A, which likely represents modest contamination of CD8+ T cells (Figure 4F).
 The tumor-infiltrating Tregs, CD4_5, had high levels of CTLA4, GITR (TNFRSF18) and TIGIT.
-In addition CD4_5 had the highly-specific expression CCR8 and LAYN, corresponding to previous reports 45,46.
-The CD4_6 cluster had increased expression of the IL-6 cytokine, OSM6, and AREG and SOCS3, downstream of interleukin signaling (Figure 4F).
+In addition CD4_5 had the highly-specific expression CCR8 and LAYN, corresponding to previous reports.45,46 The CD4_6 cluster had increased expression of the IL-6 cytokine, OSM6, and AREG and SOCS3, downstream of interleukin signaling (Figure 4F).
 The differential expression closely matched the pathway analysis, with CD4_4 enriched for cytolytic and type I interferon signaling (Figure 4G).
 The CD4_5 and CD4_7 Treg cluster had preferential enrichment for metabolic pathways, with high levels of terminal differentiation in tumor-infiltrated CD4_5 (Figure 4G).
 The OSMhigh CD4_6 was enriched for IL-6/JAK/STAT3 signaling and inflammatory response genes (Figure 4G).

 Prominent infiltrating macrophages in ccRCC have transcriptional divergence.